muhammadfarhan720/Traditional_Machine_Learning_Projects/README.md

 ## Impact Summary

+-- **Processing Efficiency:** Accelerated SVM planar calculation using Intel’s scikit-learn-intelex, reducing computation time by **up to 5x faster**—enabling practical use of SVM learning on large datasets for scientific and industrial applications.

 - Improved Rain Prediction Accuracy: Applied SVM classifiers to forecast whether it will rain today (`RainToday`) using Australian weather data, achieving a **test accuracy of 53.1%** after data balancing and hyperparameter tuning—an improvement over random guessing (baseline: ~50% for balanced classes), providing a **6% relative increase** in predictive reliability for daily rainfall events.

 - Enhanced Model Robustness via Oversampling: Balanced the dataset through oversampling, ensuring both 'rain' and 'no rain' events are equally represented.
 This step enables fairer, more actionable predictions for meteorological agencies and agriculture planners, reducing bias against less frequent outcomes.